 Another very important consideration regarding which honey to buy (at least for me as a consumer) is the palate.
 Taste of honey labelled "floral blend" or "multiflora" varies according to the different floral types from which nectar is collected.
 If you are not satisfied with eating honey of unidentified floral varietals, then explore the mono-floral varietals.
 Choose a floral varietal that goes down well with you especially if you are taking direct or mixing it with just water for daily consumption.
 Taste can be very subjective and personal, so not every variety is going to wow everyone.
 If you are using honey in your beverage and other foods, experiment with get a few varietals, do some trial and error to see how combinations of food and honey types work for you.
 Generally, for food or dishes with very distinct, strong taste, go for a mild light taste honey, whereas for food that is blander, you can try a stronger honey to create a tastier concoction, e.g English breakfast tea tastes a world of difference when a flavoursome honey such as a leatherwood or eucalyptus floral varietal is added to it.
 But of course, if you are prepared for a more adventurous experience with honey, you can break all rules and combine any type of honey with any type food.
 Possibilities with honey flavour nuances are never-ending.

-1. Is it true that any honey is good, as long as it is real?
+1. How do you choose the best honey to buy?
+Is it true that any honey is good, as long as it is real?
 More in: Any Honey is Good?

 2. The story of Tara Bambrick would make you think twice about buying Chinese honey: Chinese Honey, What's In It?